vignkri/vignesh/content/posts/power-consumption.md

 ### Getting the data

 The first step to accessing the data is quite straightforward.
 Once logged in to your Oersted account, you can look up your energy consumption where there is a giant download button on the graph element.
 You can of course filter the element to choose between *hourly, daily, monthly and yearly*.
 The data I chose was hourly due to the increased granularity it provides.
-Once donwloaded, the data is quite clean.

-**Note**: The data is quite clean except for the decimal separator which is a comma as its common to Europe.
+Once downloaded, you might want to clean up the decimal operator.

 ### First steps